iannbing/react-simple-tree-menu/README.md

 # react-simple-tree-menu

-A simple, data-driven, light-weight React Tree Menu component that:
+Inspired by [Downshift](https://github.com/downshift-js/downshift), a simple, data-driven, light-weight React Tree Menu component that:

 - does not depend on any UI framework
-- fully customizable
+- fully customizable with `render props` and `control props`
 - allows search

 [Storybook Demo](https://iannbing.github.io/react-simple-tree-menu/)